ilevent/hs-intro-web-design-css-todo-meteor-web-development/README.md

 **4.** What about adding a diagram image?
 We've got a diagram `triangle-diagram.jpg` saved in the images directory.
 Go ahead and add this image to the paper.

 ### Bonus
+* Try to see if you can center the diagram.

 * See if you can put a border around the image.
 You chose the color, width and style!